Santa Rita Hall - 2nd Floor

 Awarded to freshman students with outstanding academic performance in a challenging high school program who have exceptional SAT scores.

 Awarded to freshman students with a strong academic performance in a solid high school program who have competitive SAT scores.

 Awarded to freshman or transfer students who have demonstrated the values of leadership in a spirit of service and social responsibility as exemplified by Mother Mary Xavier Mehegan.

 Awarded to residential freshman or transfer students from outside New Jersey based on financial need.

 Awarded to freshman or transfer students who are graduates of Catholic high schools.

-Awarded to freshman or transfer students who are nieces or grandnieces of a Sister of Charity.
+Awarded to freshman or transfer students who are nieces/nephews or grandnieces/grandnephews of a Sister of Charity.

-Awarded to freshman or transfer students who are daughters and granddaughters of Alumni from CSE.
+Awarded to freshman or transfer students who are children and grandchildren of alumni from CSE.

 Awarded to full-time transfer students based on college GPA.

 In addition to the awards listed here, the College provides access to students through CSE Grants based on their family's demonstrated need as determined by the FAFSA.
-Complete the Free Application for Federal Student Aid (FAFSA) form as soon as possible after January 1, 2015. www.fafsa.ed.gov.
+Complete the Free Application for Federal Student Aid (FAFSA) form as soon as possible after the October 1 deadline. www.fafsa.ed.gov.
 The FAFSA code for CSE is 002600.